 \subsection{Incremental Learning with an LDR Memory}

-The incoherent linear structures for features of different classes closely resemble neural signals observed in different areas of the inferotemporal cortex of animal brains \cite{Chang-Cell-2017,Bao2020AMO}.
-The closed-loop transcription $\X \rightarrow \Z \rightarrow \hat{\X} \rightarrow \hat{\Z}$ also resembles popularly hypothesized mechanisms for memory formation \cite{2020Vandeven,Josselyn2020MemoryER}.
-This leads to a natural question: since memory in the brains is formed in an incremental fashion, can the closed-loop transcription framework also support incremental learning?
+The incoherent linear structures for features of different classes closely resemble how objects are encoded in different areas of the inferotemporal cortex of animal brains \citep{Chang-Cell-2017,Bao2020AMO}.
+The closed-loop transcription $\X \rightarrow \Z \rightarrow \hat{\X} \rightarrow \hat{\Z}$ also resembles popularly hypothesized mechanisms for memory formation \citep{2020Vandeven,Josselyn2020MemoryER}.
+This leads to a question: since memory in the brains is formed in an incremental fashion, can the above closed-loop transcription framework also support incremental learning?

-\textbf{LDR memory sampling and replaying.} The simple linear {\em structures} of LDR make it extremely suitable for incremental learning: distribution of features $\Z_j$ of each previously learned class can be explicitly and concisely represented by a principal subspace $\mathcal{S}_j$ in the feature space.
+\textbf{LDR memory sampling and replay.} The simple linear {\em structures} of LDR make it uniquely suited for incremental learning: the distribution of features $\Z_j$ of each previously learned class can be explicitly and concisely represented by a principal subspace $\mathcal{S}_j$ in the feature space.
 To preserve the memory of an old class $j$, we only need to preserve the subspace while learning new classes.
 To this end, we simply sample $m$ representative prototype features on the subspace along its top $r$ principal components, and denote these features as $\Z_{j,old}$.
 Because of the simple linear structures of LDR, we can sample from $\Z_{j,old}$ by calculating the mean and covariance of $\Z_{j,old}$ after learning class $j$.
 The storage required is extremely small, since we only need to store means and covariances, which are sampled from as needed.
 Suppose a total of $t$ old classes have been learned so far.
-If all of those prototype features, denoted $\Z_{old} \doteq [\Z^1_{old},\ldots, \Z^t_{old}]$, for all of these classes can be preserved when learning new classes, so will be all the subspaces $\{\mathcal{S}_j\}_{j=1}^t$ representing past memory will be preserved as well.
+If prototype features, denoted $\Z_{old} \doteq [\Z^1_{old},\ldots, \Z^t_{old}]$, for all of these classes can be preserved when learning new classes, the subspaces $\{\mathcal{S}_j\}_{j=1}^t$ representing past memory will be preserved as well.
 Details about sampling and calculating mean and convariance can be found in the Appendix \ref{algorithm:prototype} and Appendix~\ref{algorithm:Sampling}